TykTechnologies/tyk-helm-chart/README.md

 This can be extremely useful if you want to standardise on certain types of service, e.g. "open-public", "closed-public" and "closed-jwt-internal", where you apply different auth scehemes, IP white lists and more complex re-usable specifications such as IDP provider details and secrets that you don;t want to re-code into each definition.

+Templates currently must have a .json filetype to be loaded into the controller and parsed.

 To use templates, you will need to re-deploy the tyk-k8s container and add volume mounts for your templates:

 ```